Jake Dennis: 2021–22 season

-2022–23 season
+2022–23 season: World Champion

 Dennis extended his contract to remain with Andretti for the 2022–23 season and beyond.
-At the season opener in Mexico City, Dennis managed to qualify second despite damaging his front wing during the quarter final session, which he was unable to change due to Parc fermé regulations.
+At the season opener in Mexico City, Dennis managed to qualify second despite damaging his front wing during the quarter-final session, which he was unable to change due to Parc fermé regulations.
 He used his position to overtake poleman Lucas di Grassi in the opening stage of the race, after which the Briton created a gap, taking victory with a margin of eight second and becoming the first winner of the Gen3 era.
 His title charge continued in Diriyah, as, having started from the sixth row of the grid, Dennis charged through to finish second, narrowly missing out on victory to Pascal Wehrlein, an end result that repeated itself the following day.
 At the Hyderabad ePrix, Dennis would miss out on the points for the first time that year, being the victim of an error from René Rast, who collided with the back of the Andretti driver in the closing stages of the race.
 Misery would pile on in Cape Town, where, having been given a drive-through penalty for under-pressured tyres, the Briton ended up 13th.

+In São Paulo, Dennis crashed into the back of championship rival Pascal Wehrlein after contact with Dan Ticktum, causing him to once again not score points and take only a fifth DNF in Formula E. The Brit once again failed to score at the following race in Berlin, being involved in a crash with António Félix da Costa due to a brake failure, though he was able to come back with a runner-up finish on Sunday.
+This began a podium streak which continued through the races in Monaco, Jakarta, and Portland, edging himself back into the title battle.

+Following a lap count misjudgement on the part of Andretti that cost Dennis a potential victory in the first Rome race, a pole and subsequent victory in race two put the Brit into the lead of the championship, with his title rivals Cassidy and Evans having crashed out behind him.
+He eventually clinched the title at London with one race to go, having finished second on Saturday.
+By the end of the campaign, Dennis had scored eleven podiums, including two wins and two podiums, outscoring his teammate Lotterer by 206 points.

+2023–24 season

+Dennis returned to Andretti for the 2023–24 season, partnering Norman Nato.
+During the first race in Diriyah, Dennis battled past Jean-Éric Vergne before extending his lead, scoring the fastest lap and taking the win in dominant fashion, ending up 13 seconds ahead of the Frenchman.

+2024–25 season

+Pre-season, Dennis signed a multi-year extension to remain with Andretti through the 2024–25 Formula E season and beyond.